ballerina-attic/docs-ballerina-vscode-extension/en/docs/design-your-project/explore-the-architecture-view.md

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/architecture-view/type-diagram/gcp-type-diagram.png" class="cInlineImage-full"/>

 !!!
 Tip
-    The multiplicities of the associations are represented on either side of the connector while the type inclusions are differentiated using a directed link (represents inheritance).
+    The multiplicities of the associations are represented on either side of the connector, while the type inclusions are differentiated using a directed link (represents inheritance).

 ## Composition Diagram